About the College of Graduate Studies and Research

 - The College of Arts and Sciences offers 19 master’s degrees and several graduate certificates in a variety of academic and career-oriented disciplines.
 These graduate programs provide a sound foundation for further graduate or professional studies and prepare students for careers in their chosen fields.

-- The College of Business and Management offers the Master of Business Administration and the Master of Science in Accounting.
+- The College of Business and Technology (CBT) offers the Master of Business Administration, Master of Science in Accounting, and Master of Computer Science.
 Students develop effective leadership and management skills to succeed in an increasingly global market.

 - The Goodwin College of Education has a strong reputation for training teachers in the Chicago area.
 Accredited by the Council for the Accreditation of Education Preparation, the premier accrediting body approved by the U.S. Department of Education.
 The Goodwin College of Education offers 21 master’s degrees in a variety of teaching disciplines, as well as post-baccalaureate certificates, licensures and endorsements.